-- 1. Each day missed will be counted as an absence unless work is made up before mid-semester. - 2.
-The student's class schedule will be made up only from the sections which are open at the time of his registration. - 3.
-Work missed because of late registration will be counted as zero unless the student definitely makes it up before midsemester. - 4.
-The student will be required to enroll for a reduced program of classes depending upon the lateness of registration.
+1. Each day missed will be counted as an absence unless work is made up before mid-semester.

+2. Work missed because of late registration will be counted as zero unless the student definitely makes it up before midsemester.

 Absences from Classes